-Plans are underway for a new UW Health Pre-Operative Clinic to be led by the Department of Anesthesiology.
+The Department of Anesthesiology is working on forming a new UWHealth Pre-Operative Clinic.
 Allowing us to expand our reach and better evaluate and prepare patients for surgery, this comprehensive pre-op clinic will result in both improved patient outcomes and increased patient and family satisfaction.
 The clinic will be directed by Dr. William Hartman, who brings his expertise and experience in augmenting pre-operative care systems.

 Over time, we expect the new clinic to become a perioperative service, with a greater focus on Enhanced Recovery after Surgery (ERAS) processes and protocols, and to eventually provide pre-habilitation for patients in need of baseline health improvements prior to surgery.